 3-month consultancy (renewable based on results)

 Fundraising Consultant

+Terms of Reference (TOR)

 Introduction

 The Danish Refugee Council assists refugees and internally displaced persons across the globe: we provide emergency aid, fight for their rights, and strengthen their opportunity for a brighter future.
 We work in conflict-affected areas, along the displacement routes, and in the countries where refugees settle.
 In cooperation with local communities, we strive for responsible and sustainable solutions.
 We work toward successful integration and – whenever possible – for the fulfilment of the wish to return home.